LiemDQ/LiemDQ.github.io/content/posts/design_team.md

 # categories: ["leadership"]
 ---

 During my time in undergrad, I spent a year as a design team captain.
-Specifically, a co-captain of the [McGill Rocket Team](https://www.mcgillrocketteam.com/) (MRT).
+Specifically, running a team [that builds and flies rockets](https://www.mcgillrocketteam.com/).
 I also spent several years trying (and failing) to get another design team off the ground[^1].

 I think this was quite possibly one of the most valuable experiences I could have had as a nerdy, young, somewhat immature soon-to-be-professional with questionable social skills and very little idea of what it's like to be on the managerial side of things.
 It's a big reason why I am the person I am today.